-Your selected activity should be approved by your supervisors and recorded with your UBEL Pathway Lead.
-Your activity will need to be agreed and recorded with your Pathway Leads by the end of your first year with all activities underway by the end of the first term of your second year.
+Your selected activity should then be approved by your supervisors and recorded with your UBEL Pathway Lead.
+Your activity should be agreed and recorded with your Pathway Leads by the end of your first year with all activities underway by the end of the first term of your second year.